le0pard/le0pard.github.io/_posts/chef/2013-01-04-chef-solo-getting-started-part-1.md

 -rw-r--r--   1 leo  staff   319 Jan  4 19:01 solo.rb
 {% endhighlight %}

-Command "kitchen" is used to create a new directory structure that fits with chef’s standard structure and can be used to build and store recipes.
+Command "init" ("kitchen") is used to create a new directory structure that fits with chef’s standard structure and can be used to build and store recipes.

 Let's look at the directory structure: